xRaisenx/aichatbot/project_structure.md

 **Files:**

-*   `gemini.ts` (or `llm.ts` as per current project): Interacts with the Google Gemini API.
+*   `gemini.ts` (or `lib/llm.ts` as per current project): Interacts with the Google Gemini API.
 Checks Redis knowledge base (via `getKnowledgebaseEntry` from `redis.ts`) before making an API call.
 Handles JSON parsing and fallback logic.
+Implements improved logging, enhanced fallback logic, query classification, structured response formatting, and ensures consistency with test expectations.
 *   `redis.ts`: Manages Upstash Redis connections and provides functions for API response caching, session history management, dynamic knowledge base (with keyword similarity search), cache invalidation, and storing/retrieving the base system prompt.
 Exports `redisClient` for direct use in other modules if needed.
 *   `vectorDb.ts` (or `upstashVector.ts`): Handles Upstash Vector operations for product embeddings and search (Note: `vectorIndex` is currently initialized directly in `app/api/chat/route.ts` and `lib/redis.ts`).
 *   `shopify.ts`: Interfaces with the Shopify Storefront API for product data and potential cart features.